 Spirituality Explained is the work of Frank Heine and an attempt to integrate neurobiology and meditative perceptual models.

 Bhikkhu's Blog - A Canadian born Theravada monk ordained in Thailand in 1992.
 Abbot of the Arrow River Forest Hermitage.

 Access to Insight: Readings in Theravada Buddhism - translated scriptures from the Pali Cannon and links for Theravada practitioners

-The Tao Bums - Website about Taoism, but i have found more great Buddhist related information, including links to Daniel's information, than any other site.
+The Dao Bums- Website about Taoism but links to other great meditation information.
 Lots of very bright people from different backgrounds, countries, knowledge bases.